-This soup is a feed all and cure all.
+This soup is a feed all and cure all – fresh and colourful, like an outdoor market in a bowl!
 Posh enough for supper with friends, just right for a homely, hearty meal when it’s cold outside, and perfect when you come home from holiday and need to top up on your vegetable intake.
 I often make it on a Wednesday night to use up all my vegetables before my fresh Riverford box arrives the next day.
 You can really use any vegetables you’ve got hanging around.
 Swap the pancetta for chorizo, or leave it out altogether if you want a vegetarian version.

 - 2 onions, chopped